aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/07-publication/01-publication-process.md

 :::

 - call `createPluginRepoWithFirstVersion` in `PluginRepoFactory`
-- this creates the `PluginRepo` with a `1.0` version release and registers it in the `PluginRepoRegistry` with an ENS name
+- this creates the `PluginRepo` with a version release 1 and build 1 (`v1.1`) and registers it in the `PluginRepoRegistry` with an ENS name

 for all subsequent builds and releases, `createVersion` inside the registered `PluginRepo` has to be called.